plone/documentation/docs/backend/controlpanels.md

 # Controlpanels

 ## Adding a control panel
-To add a controlpanel to your add-on you can use [`plonecli`](https://pypi.org/project/plonecli/) follows:
+To add a control panel to your add-on, you can use [`plonecli`](https://pypi.org/project/plonecli/) as follows:

 ```shell
 plonecli add controlpanel